hpc-carpentry/old-hpc-workflows/_episodes/03-wildcards.md

 ## Handling dependencies differently

-For many rules, we may want to treat some dependencies differently.
+For many rules, we will need to make finer distinctions between inputs.
+It is not always appropriate to pass all inputs as a lump to your action.
 For example, our rules for `.dat` use their first (and only) dependency specifically as the input file to `wordcount.py`.
-If we add additional dependencies (as we will soon do) then we don't want these being passed as input files to `wordcount.py` as it expects just one input file.
+If we add additional dependencies (as we will soon do) then we don't want these being passed as input files to `wordcount.py`: it expects just one input file.

-Snakemake provides several solutions to this.
-Depending on what we want to do, it's possible to both index and name our wildcards.
-You should select whichever method leads to the clearest code.
+Let's see this in action.
 We need to add `wordcount.py` as a dependency of each of our data files so that the rules will be executed if the script changes.
 In this case, we can use `{input[0]}` to refer to the first dependency, and `{input[1]}` to refer to the second.

 ~~~
 rule count_words:
     input: 'wordcount.py', 'books/isles.txt'
     output: 'isles.dat'
     shell: 'python {input[0]} {input[1]} {output}'
 ~~~
 {: .language-python}